jeanbza/git-go-websiteskeleton/README.md

 requested, and the page load time.
 - Error logging captures the time, error, and a stack trace.

-Note: On *nix systems, you can also set the TMPDIR environment variable to specify default output location.
+Note: on *nix systems, you can also set the TMPDIR environment variable to specify default output location.

 ### What if I want to use Secure Headers? ###
 This doesn't come with the default skeleton, but feel free to check out and implement things like http://godoc.org/github.com/kr/secureheader (which are very easy to get up and running!).